 To grow in knowledge without grace is only intellectual knowledge and not knowledge that is applied to our life.

 The knowledge we are challenged to grow in is not just knowledge of the Bible, even though that is needed, but in the “knowledge of our Lord and Savior Jesus Christ.”

 The object of our knowledge is Jesus Christ.

 We are to be deepening our intimate relationship with Christ.

-It is one thing to “know the Bible” and another thing to know the Jesus Christ of the Bible.
-He is the central theme of the entire Bible.
+It is one thing to “know the Bible” and another thing to know the Jesus of the Bible.

 What really matters is our growth in Christ!